 Your IRS Form 1095-A shows the tax credit amount for each month the tax credit was applied to your coverage to help pay your premium.

-Plan Lookup Tool
+Plan Premium Lookup

-You should use this tool if the IRS Form 1095-A that MNsure sent you does not include a premium amount for your SLCSP or if the information is outdated.
+You'll need to look up plan premiums if the IRS Form 1095-A that MNsure sent you does not include a premium amount for your SLCSP or if the information is outdated.
 This could happen if:

 - You had a change to your household in the tax year that you did not report to MNsure, like gaining access to other coverage through an employer during the coverage year.

 - You did not apply for financial assistance when you applied for coverage through MNsure, but you now want to find out if you qualify.

 - Advanced premium tax credits (APTC) were not applied to your monthly premiums during the tax year.

 You can also use a plan premium lookup to verify the SLCSP value on your Form 1095-A.

 Use one of the following links to look up plan premiums: